-As things like cryptocurrency become more relevant, it’s as important as ever to ensure your fintech applications/websites are optimized for the future.
-And with the increased convenience, however, also comes increased risk of cyberattacks or personal data breaches where it can hurt consumers the most–their pockets.
+As things like cryptocurrency become more relevant, it’s as important as ever to ensure your FinTech applications/websites are optimized for the future.
+With the increased convenience, however, also comes an increased risk of cyberattacks or personal data breaches which can hurt consumers the most–their pockets.

 In the last decade alone, the financial technology industry has seen exponential growth due in part to the popularity of e-commerce and digital payment/lending companies such as Venmo, PayPal, Stripe, and Square.
 During the pandemic, many of these FinTech companies saw massive growth, with the likes of Chime, Stripe, and Robinhood making the Forbes 2021 Fintech 50 list.

 Fintech trends demonstrate that people would rather manage their money and business online than deal with more traditional financial services.
 According to Ernst & Young’s Global Fintech Adoption index of 2019, FinTech adoption trends among consumers rose from 16% in 2015, to 64% in 2019.
 Consumers enjoy the convenience of being able to easily send payments and take advantage of unique features such as converting a foreign currency, transferring payments directly to their bank, and more options for contactless payments have been welcomed in the wake of the COVID-19 pandemic.